 7. Feel Safe

-Animals do have a long-term memory.
-For instance, if an animal is chased by a predator, in fear, the animal would avoid the predator in the future.
+For instance, if a predator chases an animal in fear, the animal will avoid the predator in the future.

 The reverse applies when an animal is welcomed with open arms with no sign of predators.

 If an animal is provided with food, shelter, snuggled up, and petted, the animal does not have a reason to flee.